omahs/imx-docs/docs/main/learn/narrative/overview.md

 slug: "/learn/narrative"
 keywords: [imx-growth]
 ---
-Subject to legal privelige

-In this article you will learn:
+In this article you will learn

 - What is narrative
 - Why narrative is important in Web3